markjprice/web-dev-net10/README.md

 To use the solution file with VS Code:
 1. Install the **C# Dev Kit** extension.
-2. In VS Code, open the *folder* that contains a `.sln` solution file.
+2. In VS Code, open the *folder* that contains a `.slnx` solution file.
 3. Wait for the **SOLUTION EXPLORER** pane to appear in the **EXPLORER**.

 > **Warning!** If you use multiple code editors to open the same solution, be aware that the build process can conflict.
 This is because Visual Studio has its own non-standard build server that is different from the standard build server used by .NET SDK CLI.
 My recommendation is to only have a solution open in one code editor at any time.